 Hereditary Breast and Ovarian Cancer Risk – What You Need to Know

-Register for this free educational program on understanding hereditary breast and ovarian cancer and who may be at increased genetic risk.
-BRCA mutations are found in people of different ethnic groups.
-However, 1 in 40 individuals of Ashkenazi Jewish ancestry carries a BRCA mutation.
+BRCA gene mutations are found in people of different ethnic groups.
+Yet, 1 in 40 individuals of Ashkenazi Jewish ancestry carries a BRCA mutation.

-During this free educational program moderated by CBS3/CW Philly 57’s Stephanie Stahl, Dr.Susan M. Domchek of the University of Pennsylvania’s Basser Research Centerfor BRCA will help you
+During this free educational program, Rebecca Mueller, MS, CGC, CCRC, of the University of Pennsylvania’s Basser Research Center for BRCA, will help you

-- learn who is at risk for carrying a BRCA gene mutation.
+- learn who has an increased risk of carrying a BRCA gene mutation

 - develop strategies for talking about genetic risk and test results with family